A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Discussion

 Since MAdaSub is based on adaptive independent proposal distributions, in each iteration of the algorithm the proposed model is (almost) independent of the current model, so that ``distant'' moves in the model space are encouraged.
 This can be advantageous in comparison to Gibbs samplers and Metropolis-Hastings algorithms based on local proposal distributions, which may yield larger acceptance rates but are more prone to be stuck in local modes of the posterior model distribution.
 In future work one may also consider combinations of the adaptive independent proposals in MAdaSub with adaptive local proposals as for example in \citet{lamnisos2013} and \citet{zanella2019}.
-Furthermore, the extension of MAdaSub to settings with non-conjugate priors is interesting to be investigated by using similar ideas as in \citet{ji2013} or by incorporating additional reversible-jump moves \citep{green1995}.
+While MAdaSub yields competitive results without the use of Rao-Blackwellization compared to the related adaptive algorithms of \cite{griffin2018}, the incorporation of Rao-Blackwellized estimates of posterior inclusion probabilities in the burn-in phase or as initial proposal probabilities may further increase the speed of convergence of MAdaSub.
+Finally, the extension of MAdaSub to settings with non-conjugate priors is interesting to be investigated, for example by considering data augmentation approaches with additional latent variables or by incorporating reversible-jump moves \citep{green1995, wan2021}.

 { }

 \counterwithout{theorem}{section} \counterwithout{notation}{section}

 {A.\arabic{theoremS}} {A.\arabic{lemmaS}} {A.\arabic{notationS}} {A\arabic{section}} {A.\arabic{figure}}